aiarena/aiarena-web/doc/INSTALL.md

     git clone <GIT_URL>
     ```

-2. Install python 3.7 64 bit (these instructions might not work with 32 bit).
+2. Install python 3.12.
 We suggest using a virtual environment if you know how.

 3. Install PostgreSQL and create a Database and a User who can access it
     * If you use Docker, run: